duracell80/midnight-sectors/README.md

 - STM     (The number of whole single sectors of 100 sdeconds, til midnight)
 - Range   (The progression of day from 0 to 100% clockwise in linear left to right motion)

+Look at that!
+He:Se:De ... just like HH:MM:SS!

 (*) decimalizable should be a word.

 #### Terms for Periods: